Oral and Maxillofacial Surgeon

 How many doctors, nurses, anesthesiologists and other people are in the room during one of these surgeries, and do things always stay professional?

-Asked by davidteschel almost 10 years ago
+Asked by davidteschel over 10 years ago

 Bare minimum - 1 surgeon, 1 anesthesiologist, 3 nurses (scrub tech, surgical assistant, OR circulator) = 5 minimum.
 Aside from the surgeon you have pass off if the case is long (people take each others places) so you can get rotating personel.